-Salinas Valley Memorial Healthcare System wants to partner with you in order to provide you with the safest possible medical care.
-Medication Safety is one key to safe care.
-You need to know as much as possible about your medications.
+Medication Safety is a key to safe care.
+Salinas Valley Memorial Healthcare System wants you to know as much as possible about your medications.
 Download a Medication Safety brochure

 - Rid your medicine cabinets of old or expired medications.

 - Bring your medications to your doctor or pharmacist for review.